UAE President declares February 28 as Emirati Day for Education

 The goal would be for the new university to "be among the top 50 young universities over the next decade," Sheikh Mohammed said.

-Universities in UAE are no stranger to global rankings.
+Universities in UAE are no stranger to being in the global rankings.
 In 2023, UAEU Emirates ranked 1st in UAE, 2nd in GCC, and 38th globally in the Times Higher Education (THE) Young University Rankings.

 Most recently, the American University of Sharjah (AUS) placed among top 22 per cent of ranked institutions worldwide in the QS World Rankings 2025 and among top three universities in the UAE.
 The American University of Ras Al Khaimah also made it to the Top 500 Universities list in the 2025 QS World University Rankings, bagging the 485th position.